dailybruin/the-stack/_posts/2021-1-5-class-fill-ups-2.md

 ---
 title: How Quickly Do Classes Fill Up?
-teaser: Determine which classes you should enroll during your first or second pass, based on analysis of the recent winter quarter 2020 enrollment.
+teaser: Determine which classes you should enroll during your first or second pass, based on analysis of Spring 2020, Fall 2020, and Winter 2021 Quarter Data
 authors:
   - ananya_garg
   - charlotte_huang
   - mansa_krishna
   - lindsey_parungo
 key_takeaways:
-  - Enrollment difficulties can force late graduation and/or gap years, and places administrative burden to certain departments.
+  - Enrollment is a stressful process.
+Even if students eventually get the classes that they need, many classes fill up before freshman and sophomores have a chance to enroll.
-  - Given data from more than 1,300 classes, around 42% of classes filled up their allocated seats.
+  - Just over 19% of classes were full after 1st pass.
+They ranged across departments, with the three fullest by percentage being Global Studies, English Composition, and Physiological Science.
-  - Out of the 42% of classes that became full, around half were filled during the first pass - the initial enrollment period reserved for 10 units.
+  - Compared to in-person courses last winter quarter, online courses this quarter showed an up to 50% increased enrollment in Math and Computer Science classes, especially lower division courses.
 featured_image:
   url: class-fill-ups-2/placeholder.png
 og_image: class-fill-ups-2/placeholder.png